-You may write a letter explaining that you wish to withdraw your appeal or you may complete the form Request to Withdraw Appeal on-line.
+You may write a letter explaining that you wish to withdraw your appeal and mail, fax or email your request or you may complete the form Request to Withdraw Appeal on-line.

 Please complete the entire form and click the submit button at the bottom of the form.
 Your request to withdraw your appeal will be sent directly to the Appeals Section.
 Your worker will be notified of your request, if applicable.